 Budget-Friendly Door Solutions

-For cost-effective options, try adhesive-backed foam seals, draft stoppers, or DIY soundproof blankets as temporary fixes.
+For more budget-conscious approaches, adhesive-backed foam seals, draft stoppers, or heavy blankets can provide temporary improvements in sound insulation.

 Soundproofing Windows